 There are possibly no more well-known plants than Holly Bushes.
-Holly plants grow in every Hardiness Zone in the United States.
-Holly berries have been used as holiday ornaments for hundreds of years and are often seen worldwide in wreaths and holiday table decorations.
+The vibrant berries on these ornamental shrubs have been used as holiday décor for hundreds of years and are often seen worldwide in wreaths and holiday table decorations.
 Not all holly varieties produce the plump red berries we are all accustomed to seeing.

 Some varieties of holly produce berries of golden-yellow, and some have black berries.
 The Black berried types are typically not grown for their berries but rather their evergreen foliage which can be compared to boxwoods.
 Holly bushes are available in deciduous and evergreen types, and both types are available as male and female plants.
 Males are needed for berry production.

 More and more gardeners realize that landscapes don't have to be a source of beauty outdoors.
 Gardeners are starting to learn that the plants in our yards can also be a source of decorations indoors.
 Holly shrubs are one of the best examples of this.
 During the winter months, when holly berries are one of the prominent features in the landscape, they can also be cut and enjoyed indoors.

 Hollies prefer full sun to partial shade and the most prolific berry production is on plants in full sun.
 Full Sun means the plant will receive at least six to eight hours of bright sunlight per day.

 Blue Hollies and Japanese Hollies prefer well-drained soil that does not stay constantly wet.
 Winterberry and Inkberry hollies prefer their soil a little on the wet side and can be seen growing in swampy soil.
 Either type will grow in average garden soil and may require occasional watering during periods of drought.

 Any average garden soil will do for all types of holly bushes.